 - Chronic viral infections

 Adequate support is key to resolving fatigue.
-My approach to treatment of chronic fatigue will match the severity of the fatigue.
-What this means is that if your fatigue is very significant and chronic, where symptoms may include muscle pain and tightness, fatigue despite rest, inability to recover from exercise, brain fog, etc, then the degree of my treatments are going to be big and may include not only supplementation with natural remedies, but may include IV therapy, hormones and significant lifestyle modification.
+Our approach to treatment of chronic fatigue will match the severity of the fatigue.
+What this means is that if your fatigue is very significant and chronic, where symptoms may include muscle pain and tightness, fatigue despite rest, inability to recover from exercise, brain fog, etc, then the degree of our treatments are going to be big and may include not only supplementation with natural remedies, but may include IV therapy, hormones and significant lifestyle modification.